 Non-custodial parents may also need legal assistance to modify existing child support orders due to issues such as decreased income or unemployment.
 The custodial parent may also request modifications due to their child’s disability or another serious health issue, or because the non-custodial parent’s income has increased thanks to an inheritance, new job, or lottery winnings.

-When an ex-spouse fails to comply with the divorce decree, such as by missing alimony or child support payments, the wronged party typically files a Contempt Petition with the help of a local post-divorce disputes attorney.
+When an ex-spouse fails to comply with the divorce decree in Chattanooga, such as by missing alimony or child support payments, the wronged party typically files a Contempt Petition with the help of a post-divorce disputes attorney.
 The process starts by sending a letter to the offending party requesting their compliance.
 Should the former spouse continue to defy the court order, the other party’s attorney would request a court hearing.

 The ex-spouse may claim financial hardship such as ongoing unemployment as grounds for order modification.
 However, if the other spouse can prove that missed payments were intentional, the court will likely deny requests to modify the existing order.
 For the court to approve modifications, the ex must show significant variance, such a 15 percent decrease in monthly income.